GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Method

 The solution is a bijective transport plan $\mathbf{T}^*$ that minimizes the total transport distances.
 We employ the Jonker-Volgenant algorithm~\cite{jonker1988shortest} to solve the OT problem.
-We organize the Gaussians according to the solutions, with the $j$-th voxel grid encapsulating the feature vector of the corresponding Gaussian $\bm{\theta}_k = \{\bm{\mu}_k - \bm{x}_j, \bm{s}_k, \bm{q}_k, \alpha_k, \bm{c}_k \} \in \mathbb{R}^C$, where $k$ is determined by the optimal transport plan (\textit{i}.\textit{e}., $\mathbf{T}^*_{k j}=1$).
-Note that we substitute the original Gaussian positions with offsets of the current voxel center to reduce the solution space for diffusion modeling.
-As a result, our fitted Gaussians are systematically arranged within a voxel grid $\bm{v}$ and maintain the spatial coherence.
+We provide a 2D illustration in~\Cref{fig:representation_building} (b).
+We organize the Gaussians according to the solutions, with the $j$-th voxel encapsulating the feature vector of the corresponding Gaussian $\bm{\theta}_k = \{\bm{\mu}_k - \bm{x}_j, \bm{s}_k, \bm{q}_k, \alpha_k, \bm{c}_k \} \in \mathbb{R}^C$, where $k$ is determined by the optimal transport plan (\textit{i}.\textit{e}., $\mathbf{T}^*_{k j}=1$).
+Note that we replace the original Gaussian positions with offsets of the current voxel center to reduce the solution space for diffusion models.
+As a result, our fitted Gaussians are systematically arranged within a voxel grid $\bm{v}$ and preserve the spatial correspondence of neighboring Gaussians, which further facilitates generative modeling.